envisia/sbt-closure/README.md

 This will use reflection to load closure so that the usage of Scala.JS stays unaffected.
 Currently this plugin will use newer Versions of Closure and still works just fine with Scala.JS (as of Version 0.5).

-compiler-*.jar is just the downloaded the downloaded JAR from https://dl.google.com/closure-compiler/compiler-latest.zip and renamed with the version number.
-So that we know which version is in use.
+compiler-*.jar is just the downloaded the downloaded JAR from http://central.maven.org/maven2/com/google/javascript/closure-compiler/v20160619/
 ### Testing

 sbt clean web-assets:assets